ppscpi

 pp.reset()

 Timeline.to_sequence(...) returns the generated text sequence, Timeline.to_csv() writes browser-compatible Timeline CSV, Timeline.to_draft_json() writes browser-compatible draft JSON, Timeline.to_vcd(...) writes a scalar waveform trace, and notebooks render a lightweight SVG preview when the timeline object is evaluated.
+Use include_final=True when streaming finite Timeline pulses so owned channels return to their resting value after the last pulse.

 The same workflow is available as runnable examples: